couleur-tweak-tips/CTT/docs/video/obs/output.md

     === ":custom-amd: (AMD) AMF"

-        [I](../../contact.md#couleur) do not own an AMD, try copying the settings shown in this video and see how htey turn out:
+        [I](../../contact.md#couleur) do not own an AMD, try copying the settings shown in this video and see how they turn out:

         Feel free to [contribute](../../contributing.md) knowledge regarding this.